DFE-Digital/refer-serious-misconduct/README.md

 # Refer Serious Misconduct

-A step-by-step guide to reporting a teacher for serious misconduct.
+A service that allows people to report a teacher for serious misconduct.

 ## Dependencies